theassyrian/vlingo-xoom/vlingo-xoom-examples/domain-microservice/README.md

   - Reverse proxy
 - Account Service (Vlingo Xoom & Micronaut)
   - Microservice reference example
+- Order Service (Vlingo Xoom & Micronaut)
+  - Microservice reference example

 The `discovery-service` and `api-gateway` applications are platform services used to scale and expose functionality of your core domain applications.

-The domain application in this example would be `account-service`.
-It's important to note that the `account-service` does not use Spring (microframework) or Netty (embedded servlet container).
-The `account-service` implements all of the functionality of a microservice using Vlingo (embedded server) and Micronaut (compile-time microframework).
+The domain for this reference is contained inside `account-service` and `order-service`.
+It's also good to point out that `account-service` and `order-service` do not use Spring Boot (microframework) or Netty (embedded servlet container).
+The `account-service` and `order-service` implement their business logic and distributed process managers using Vlingo (embedded server) and Micronaut (compile-time microframework).

 ## Process Managers